leogachimu/King_County_House_Sales/README.md

 This is a real estate agency in King County, Washington, that guides buyer and sellers through the entire real estate transaction, from start to finish.

 ## BUSINESS OBJECTIVES
-To complete this project, our main business objectives will be the following:
+To complete this project, my main business objectives will be the following:
 >To build a data analytics model for Team Howlett Real Estate Agents, a real estate agency that helps homeowners buy and/or sell homes in King County, Washington.<br>

 >To develop a model that will help in identifying the set of attributes that will realize the best value to a home buyer and optimal returns to the home seller.<br>